Notes on supervising Computer Science

 - For courses you might want to cover, take a look at the past Tripos papers to get a feel for the level of the exam questions.

 - Explain that you would like it to be made known that you are interested in supervising.

 If you are interested in supervising then you should speak to the Student Administrator.
-In the case of non-Part II courses, you will probably be invited to offer your services to DOSs via e-mail.
+You can also offer your services to Directors of Studies via the Computer Science Moodle Match-making site for supervisors and directors of studies in computer science.
 However in the case of Part II courses the administrator will add your name to a list, because the Computer Laboratory in general arranges supervisions for the more specialist final-year courses.
 (As the courses are specialized it can be difficult for the Colleges to arrange suitable supervisors.
 Consequently the arrangement of Part II supervisors was taken over by the Computer Laboratory some time ago.)

 What should you ask the Director of Studies?

 Once you have the ear of a DOS you will have little further need of this document.
 The DOS should explain everything you need to know.
 Nevertheless there are specific matters which need to be clear on both sides and are worth rehearsing here: